 For most crops, due to improvements in varieties and management practices, yields generally increase over time.
-In order to ensure that individual Coverage reflects this trend, individual yield records will be adjusted by a trend factor.
+In order to ensure that individual Coverage reflects this trend, individual yield records are adjusted by a trend factor.
 Older yield records will be increased more than recent yield records.
-Adjustments will be made by multiplying individual actual or cushioned yields by a trend factor.
-The trend factor is a number which reflects the average annual increase in yield for a specific crop in a specific Risk Area.
+Adjustments are made by multiplying individual actual or cushioned yields by a trend factor.
+The trend factor is an amount which reflects the average annual increase in yield for a specific crop in a specific Risk Area.